sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 author: themar
 Description: 'How to create a Windows 10 S image'
 MSHAttr: 'PreferredLib:/library/windows/hardware'
-title: 'Windows 10 in S mode deployment lab' ms.author: themar ms.date: 04/20/2018
+title: 'Windows 10 S deployment lab' ms.author: themar ms.date: 07/27/2017
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---

-# Windows 10 in S mode deployment lab
+# Windows 10 S deployment lab

-Starting with Windows 10 in S mode, creating a deployment of Windows 10 in S mode starts with a regular base Windows 10 image.
-S mode is applied by applying an unattend file to a mounted Windows image.
-When working with a PC that is in S mode, the manufacturing process has some differences when compared to other versions of Windows.
-When [planning your deployment](windows-10-s-planning.md), you have to make sure that your [drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/Windows10SDriverRequirements) and [apps](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) are supported by Windows 10 in S mode.
+Creating a deployment of Windows 10 S has some differences when compared to other versions of Windows.
+When [planning your deployment](windows-10-s-planning.md), you have to make sure that your [drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/Windows10SDriverRequirements) and [apps](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) are supported by Windows 10 S.

-This lab walks you through the process of configuring a Windows 10 image in S mode for deployment.
-We'll customize an image, set S mode with unattend, add the manufacturing registry key in WinPE, and then remove the registry key in Audit Mode.
+This lab walks you through the process of configuring a Windows 10 S image for deployment.
+We'll customize an image, add the manufacutring registry key in WinPE, and then remove the registry key in Audit Mode.
 Then we'll configure recovery and prepare the image for shipment.

-> [!Note]
-> If you're building a Windows 10 S image, we'll call out the differences between Windows 10 in S mode and Windows 10 S.

 Let's get started.

 ## Get the tools you need

-To start building an image for deployment, here's what you'll need:
+To start building a Windows 10 S image for deployment, here's what you'll need:

-- Windows 10 image
-    - For Windows 10 in S mode, use a Windows Home or Windows Professional image **or**
-    - For Windows 10 S, use a Windows 10 S image
+- Windows 10 S image
-- Technician PC running Windows 10, Version 1803 or later
+- Technician PC running Windows 10, Version 1703 or later
 - Reference PC where you can deploy your image
 - The [latest version of the ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit) installed on your technician PC
 - A USB key that you can format